-Following the dividend received noted in note 7, the investment in AB Mauri Europe Limited was impaired by £11,410,000 to reflect the reduction in net assets of the subsidiary.
+There was no change to the value of the investment in 2024.
+In 2023, following the dividend received as per note 7, the investment in AB Mauri Europe Limited was impaired by £11,410,000 to reflect the reduction in net assets of the subsidiary.